nuvolaris/nuvolaris/docs/ROADMAP.md

 - a object storage compatible with s3
 - a SQL database service, either MySQL or PostgreSQL
 - a NO-SQL database service, either Couchdb or Mongodb
-- a DynamoDB compatible database service, for example Scylla Alternator

 ## Runtimes